ExgnosisClasses/JavaWeek1/Labs/Lab 6-3 Methods/Lab 6-3 Methods.md

 	}
 }
 ```
 Now we add a setter.
-However, the student name cannot be blank, so we have to ensure no on4 resets the name field to either an empty string or a null pointer.
+However, the student name should not be blank, so we have to ensure no one resets the name field to either an empty string or a null pointer.

 We start by creating a private method with the validation logic.
-It returns a `boolean` to indicate if the name is allowable or not.
+- It returns a `boolean` to indicate if the name being provided is allowable or not.

 Then the setter checks with the validator method to see whether to reset the name property.

-We can add the following code to the `Student` class
+Add the following code to the `Student` class

 ```java
 	private boolean nameValidator(String s) {